jina-ai/jina/docs/tutorials/external-executor.md

         docs.texts = ['Hey you, have a wonderful day!' for _ in docs]
 ```

-Since we can't rely on the Hub this time around, we need to tell Jina how to find the executor that we just defined.
+Since we can't rely on the Hub this time around, we need to tell Jina how to find the Executor that we just defined.
 We do this using a YAML file.

 In a new file called `my-exec.yml` we type: